10 things you need to know before starting a PhD degree

 At the end of all of this, it has to be said that doing a PhD is absolutely brilliant.
 There’s no other time in your life that you’ll be this free to pursue your very own project and work almost completely independently.
 By the time you come to the end of your PhD, you will be the leading expert in the world on something.
 A real expert!
 Until the next PhD student comes along …

-If you're interested in applying for a PhD, applications for our 2021 studentships with Earlham Institute are now open.
+If you're interested in applying for a PhD, keep an eye on this page for all our PhD vacancies.